 California Alliance for Children’s Environmental Health (CACEH)

-The California Alliance for Children’s Environmental Health (CACEH) are working to coordinate groups across sectors for urgent action to radically improve state policy on children’s environmental health and justice.
+The California Alliance for Children’s Environmental Health (CACEH) is working to coordinate groups across sectors for urgent action to radically improve state policy on children’s environmental health and justice.

 This effort is based on the findings of a landscape analysis showing the incredible strength of California’s environmental health & justice leaders and pointing to the valuable strategy of framing environmental issues as children’s health issues.